FAIRChemistry/animl-specifications/specifications/animl.md

     - Type: string
     - Description: Specifies whether the data in this Series is typically plotted on a linear or logarithmic scale.
     - XML: @plotScale
-- __value__
+- __value_set__
     - Type: [IndividualValueSet, EncodedValueSet, AutoIncrementedValueSet](#IndividualValueSet, EncodedValueSet, AutoIncrementedValueSet)
     - Description: IndividualValueSet: Multiple Values explicitly specified.
 EncodedValueSet: Multiple numeric values encoded as a base64 binary string.
 Uses little-endian byte order.
 AutoIncrementedValueSet: Multiple values given in form of a start value and an increment.
-    - XML: IndividualValueSet: IndividualValueSet, EncodedValueSet: EncodedValueSet, AutoIncrementedValueSet: AutoIncrementedValueSet
+    - XML: {IndividualValueSet: IndividualValueSet, EncodedValueSet: EncodedValueSet, AutoIncrementedValueSet: AutoIncrementedValueSet}
 - __unit__
     - Type: [Unit](#Unit)
     - Description: Definition of a Scientific Unit.